gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 ## 1.1 Defining Tuples in Python

 Tuples are one of the foundational data structures in Python, designed for storing multiple items in a single, organized container.
-You can think of a tuple as a fixed list — once you put things inside it, they stay the same.
+You can think of a tuple as a fixed list, once you put things inside it, they stay the same.

 There are **two ways to define a tuple** in Python: